-Regardless of the time over which Acts II, III, IV and V were released, the game has managed to hold its audience’s attention.
+In 2013, Kentucky Route Zero debuted with its first act.
+Regardless of the time over which Acts II-V were released, the video game has managed to hold its audience’s attention.
 It’s also been continually refueled by the creativity and personal touches of the team behind it, Cardboard Computer.
 I’m proud to help share their story in my latest feature for Polygon.

 Special thanks to Matt Leone at Polygon for his support & assistance with editing & laying out this feature.
 Read the full story here.

 Kentucky Route Zero is now available as both a “PC Edition” and a “TV Edition” (for consoles).
 Visit the game’s website to learn more.

 In 2012, an independent video game inspired me to start a now-defunct podcast, All My Friends Play Video Games.
 The show didn’t last long – but the game, Kentucky Route Zero, has kept us waiting.
 With its fifth & final act seemingly on the horizon, we’re taking a special trip down memory lane by re-airing our 7-year-old impressions of the game’s first two acts.

 In this previously lost episode, Hilary Bovay joined Alex and I to discuss Cardboard Computer’s indie darling, appreciate its visual sleights of hand, and predict which direction its mysterious characters are all heading.
 What we discovered was a story about a vanishing America, the hidden lives of artists at work, and what debt does to the less fortunate.

 The wait between Acts III, IV, and V is somewhat unavoidable when discussing Kentucky Route Zero as whole.
 And in reflection, this episode behaves as a time capsule for the game’s fledgling days.
 The show very literally grew up to become Screen Looking, and we’ve changed as people, too.
 In that spirit, we invite you to tune in and enjoy our first ride through Mammoth Cave.